 An introduction to baking-breads and rolls, cakes, pies, pastries, custards, specialty items, and decorative work.

-Skills prerequisite: ENG 020 and MAT 018C.
-Prerequisite: Enrollment in the Culinary Arts certificate program or permission of the instructor.
+Prerequisite: Enrollment in the Culinary Arts certificate

+program or permission of the instructor.

-CUL 105 • Garde Manger and Pantry 3 Credits • Spring • CC-WC
+CUL 105 Garde Manger and Pantry

+3 Credits - Spring - CC-WC

 A comprehensive study of the fundamentals of pantry, garde manger (the management of cold foods), and cold-food preparation.
 The focus is on presenting food attractively.
 Salads, sandwiches, appetizers, garnishes, and food decoration are emphasized.
 Decoration of foods in the buffet will also be studied.

 Prerequisite: CUL 101, CUL 102 and enrollment in the Culinary Arts certificate program or permission of the department chair.

-ECE 101 • Early Childhood Growth and Development 3 Credits • Fall • CC-HU
+ECE 101 Early Childhood Growth and Development